First Time Policy: Policy Managers Guide to Version 1 Policy Writing

 - Review and revise

-For many policies it may take several trips through this cycle to really get a policy to reflect the intent of your organization and to be able to handle the situations and exceptions that arise as everything is in a state of change.
-Which is why the last step of having a process for frequent review and revisions.
+For many policies it may take several trips through this cycle to really get a policy to reflect the intent of your organization.
+Reviewing and revising is also critical to be able to handle the situations and exceptions that arise as the policy works in real time, everything is in a state of change.
+This is why the third step, review and revision is so important.

-You may want to download the free How to Write My First Policy PDF that is available on this page.
-It can he helpful to refer to that as this article follows the 5 Steps for Policy Writing included in that document.
+You may want to download the free How to Write My First Policy document that is available on this page.
+It can he helpful to refer to it while reading this article

 Let’s look at the 5 main steps in the policy writing process.